hsgubert/cassandra_migrations/README.md

 To add cassandra database creation and migrations steps to your Capistrano recipe, just add the following line to you deploy.rb:
 `require 'cassandra_migrations/capistrano'`

+# Acknowledgments

+This gem is built upon the [cql-rb](https://github.com/iconara/cql-rb) gem, and I thank Theo for doing an awesome job workin on this gem for us.